-We are subject to the information and reporting requirements of the Exchange Act, and, in accordance with this law, file periodic reports, proxy statements and other information with the SEC.
-These periodic reports, proxy statements and other information are available for inspection and copying at the SEC's public reference facilities and the website of the SEC referred to above.
+We are subject to the information and reporting requirements of the Exchange Act, and, in accordance with this law, file periodic reports, proxy statements and other information are available for inspection and copying at the SEC's public reference facilities and the website of the SEC referred to above.
 You may access these materials free of charge as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.

-1,589,306 Shares of Common Stock
+1,226,295 Shares of Common Stock